Founder member and keyboards maestro, ‘Monsieur Barso’ wrote classic hits including My Girl and House Of Fun before jumping ship in 1984.

 Engineer worked with Clive Langer on the first five Madness albums, helping turn bucketfuls of ideas into bona-fide pop classics.
 Returned for Wonderful in 1999.

-Stiff Records co-founder and Madness manager had the thankless task of keeping the band in line for six years, and also chose their singles wisely.
+Stiff Records co-founder and Madness manager had the thankless task of keeping the band in line for six years.
+Also chose their singles wisely.

 Gap-toothed founder of The Specials and 2-Tone invited Madness to record their first single, The Prince, on his fledgling label in 1979.